Nialljb/fw-freeSurfer-clinical-gear/README.md

 ### Description

 This gear is run at either the `Subject` or the `Session` level.
-It downloads the data for that subject/session into the `/flwyhweel/v0/work/bids` folder and then runs the `synthseg` pipeline on it.
+It downloads the data for that subject/session and then runs the
+`recon-all-clinical` pipeline on it.

 After the pipeline is run, the output folder is zipped and saved into the analysis container.

 #### File Specifications